 Why Should You Rent Bikes From Us?

 We are not just competing on prices but on top is assistance when you are riding.
 For assistance, no shop in Hanoi surpasses us as we are mechanics ourselves and we speak perfect English.
 In the long run, you save because if you need help we are available right away.
 Moreover, we are straight to the point, clear and don’t waste your time.
-Below we explain in details.
+Below we explain in detail.

 Bike customization and tune up